nfarchadi/BlueShark_ISDM/README.md

 ## Questions and Feedback

 If you encounter with any problems or error, please create an issue here.
 Starting an issue will help others trying to use this code.
-Any other questions please contact the corresponding author, N. Farchad (nfarchadi@sdsu.edu)
+Any other questions please contact the corresponding author, N. Farchadi (nfarchadi@sdsu.edu)